 - Assorted bread or tortillas to bake

-Prepare for a trip to the Park Oven as you would for a camping trip or visit to the beach.
-Suggested items to bring:
+Prepare for a trip to the Park Oven as you would for a camping trip or visiting the beach.

 - A rolling pin